Falyn Fonoimoana

-Falyn Talei Fonoimoana (born March 3, 1992) is an American professional indoor and beach volleyball player who plays as an opposite hitting for indoor professional league Athletes Unlimited.
+Falyn Talei Fonoimoana (born March 13, 1992) is an American professional indoor and beach volleyball player who plays as an opposite hitting for indoor professional league Athletes Unlimited.
 She has also represented the U.S. National Team in the 2015 Pan-American Games, earning a gold medal with the team.

 Personal life

 Falyn Talei Fonoimoana was born and raised in Hermosa Beach, California.
-She comes from a diverse ancestral background: she is African American, English, Irish, Austrian, German, Hawaiian, Tahitian, and Samoan.
+Her ancestral background is African American, English, Irish, Austrian, German, Hawaiian, Tahitian, and Samoan.
 She comes from an athletic family, as her uncle, Eric Fonoimoana, was a gold medalist in beach volleyball in the 2000 Summer Olympics.
 She attributed her interest in volleyball from a young age to Eric, as she used to be a ball girl for him.
 Her mother, Debbie, also played beach volleyball and trained with her sister, Lelei Fonoimoana, who swam in the 1976 Summer Olympics in Montreal, Quebec at 17 years old.

 In high school, she attended Mira Costa High School in Manhattan Beach, California.
 The top-ranked national recruit in her graduating class, she was regarded as one of the best players ever at the high school level.

 Fonoimoana has a son who was born in August 2012.